THE BEST ROAD DISC WHEELSET UPGRADES

 You can’t blame Mavic for executing a well-crafted marketing campaign.
 You certainly can (and I do) laugh at all the ad-sponsored online and print publications for being Mavic’s megaphone.

 Well, now that the echo chamber has subsided and Mavic has been selling its UST product line that stretches from low-cost-alloy wheels to high priced carbon ones, let me give you my impressions of UST and specifically, the Ksyrium Elite UST Disc road disc wheelset.

 I’ve been evaluating two UST wheelsets… a low-cost alloy one and a high priced carbon one.

 First, I was amazed at how consistent the inside width is in these wheels.
-I typically measure a wheel’s inside width at several at a half a dozen places along the wheel and take an average.
+I typically measure a wheel’s inside width at a half a dozen places along the wheel and take an average.
 Even the most expensive wheels vary by 0.2 to 0.4mm along the rim.
 By contrast, the Mavic wheels varied by less than 0.05mm and that may be due more to the limitation of my measuring technique than the variability in the wheel’s inside width.

 Secondly, I’ve been installing a whole bunch of different tubeless tires on a whole bunch of different tubeless rims for a few years now and watching a lot of YouTube videos to make sure I’ve got all the tricks down.
 And with Mavic UST, I found the Yksion Pro UST Tubeless tires that Mavic sells with these wheels no easier to put on, inflate, seal or remove than most other road tubeless tire and rim combinations.